Zatine/friend-or-fraud/README.md

 Or download the zip-file

 ## Installation
+The build scripts requires [NodeJS](http://nodejs.org).

 In order for gulp to work, it must be installed both locally in the project and globally by `npm install -g gulp`

 The following commands will install all necessary packages from NPM.
 It will also open you browser pointing to the app.

 Install all dependencies

 ```
 $ npm install
 $ gulp serve
 ```

+## Play the game
+1. Every player have to download the game and run the server(gulp serve).
+2. Every player have to connect themself to their own local URL on the mobile to use it as the controller(the URL will show in the terminal when you connect).
+3. Connect yourself to one of the players game by entering the Game ID in your controller(mobile).